Squarespace vs. WordPress vs. Wix — SEO Comparison

 In WordPress you enter title tags within the pages section.
 Click on the page you want to edit, and input your title tag as shown in the box below.

 Click pages.
 Then click on the gear icon next to the page whose title tag you'd like to edit.
-Edit the Page Title tag and input your keywords.
+Click the SEO tab.
+Then edit the “SEO Title” pictured below.

 Quality content satisfies the search intent (i.e. what the searcher is looking for).

-All 3 platforms allow you to create quality content — but how you create that content may vary.
+All 3 platforms allow you to create quality content.
+How you create it, well, that varies a little.

 How each platform handles content

-Squarespace and Wix are drag-and-drop platforms which make them simpler options for new webmasters.
+Squarespace and Wix are drag-and-drop platforms which make them simple options for new webmasters.

 Some WordPress themes are drag-and-drop, however, in general, the platform is likely too complex for those new to web design and development.